- Of Bavarian Brewery

 As mentioned in the previous section, there was some reorganization of the Bavarian Brewing Co. management toward the end of WWII.
 The executives beginning in 1946 were: Lou Schott, President; Will Schott, Vice President and Bill Schott, Secretary/Treasurer.
 Joseph Vehr, the Office Manager/Comptroller, was a fourth Director.
 Therefore, two of the four Directors were father and son; Will and Bill.
 In addition, Ray Hoffman was hired as the General Manager in 1946.
 Hoffman had previously worked for the Consumers Brewing Co. in Newark, OH.
 Also in 1946, brewmaster Walter Gruner passed away and his son, Albert Gruner, succeeded him, with Henry Wetzel becoming the Assistant Brewmaster.

-At the beginning of 1946, it seemed appropriate for Lou Schott to lead the brewery as President, as he was an older brother of Will's and they had a close relationship.
+The President of Bavarian in 1946, Lou, was an older brother of Will's and they had a close relationship.
 Will even named his youngest son, Louis, after his brother Lou.
 It is interesting to note that even though Will Schott was married to Lucia Riedlin, the daughter of Wm.
-Riedlin who incorporated the brewery and is considered to be its founder and was President of the Riedlin Company during Prohibition, which included the brewery property, Will was never President of the brewery after Prohibition; always Vice President, from 1938 until 1959.
+Riedlin who incorporated the brewery and is considered to be its founder and was President of the Riedlin Company during Prohibition, which included the brewery property, Will was never President of the brewery after Prohibition; always Vice President - from 1938 until 1959.

 The brewery was also dependent upon other employees for its success.
 Key Bavarian managers in the late 1940s were: Arthur Helmering, Route Superintendent; George Theele, Bottle Shop Foreman; Joe Ponzer, Sales Manager; Larry Schrand and Courtney Schrand, Bottling Superintendents; John Collins, Shipping Superintendent; James Caldwell, Chief Engineer; and, Jack Shannon, Branch Manager.
 Some of these men, and other important employees at the Bavarian Brewing Co., are shown on the side in front of the brew kettle.
 Please select the picture for individual names.
 After the Heidelberg Brewery was acquired by Bavarian in 1949, Walter Zannis became Brewmaster of Plant No. 2.
 In 1951, Carl Moeller became Master Brewmaster of both plants.

 c.
 1950.
 Source: Behringer - Crawford Museum.